Zahra Lari: Early career

 Zahra Lari began learning to skate at the age of 12 at Zayed Sports City.
 Although her mother was initially supportive, it took some time before her father would let her compete, preferring she continued skating as a hobby.
-However, after he saw how passionate she was about the sport, he relented.
+However, after she saw how passionate she was about the sport, she relented.

 2011–12 season

 Her junior international debut was in the 2011-12 season at the European Cup in Canazei, Italy.
 She received a deduction due to her headscarf, as it was not an approved part of the costume.
 However, after taking up the issue with the ISU, they changed the rule, allowing for headscarves to be worn in competition.

 2013–14 season

 Lari competed at three international junior competitions.
-She placed 7th at the Dubai Golden Cup, 12th at the New Year's Cup, and 26th at the Sportland Trophy.
+She placed 7th at the Dubai Golden Cup, 12th at the New Year's Cup, and 26th at the [Sportland Trophy.

 2014–15 season

 Lari began competing at the senior level and placed 4th at the FBMA Trophy – her best international placement to date.
 She also competed at the 2015 International Challenge Cup and placed 11th.